jeremyikwuje/intro-to-blockchain/single-point-failure.md

 > ***if you’re building on ETH you have at least one, if not many, single points of failure and therefore not interesting to me - Jack Dorsey, Cofounder of Twitter***

-Imagine a football team that depends only on a single star player to win matches; and that players gets an injury, what happens to the team?
+Imagine a football team that depends only on a single star player to win matches; and that player gets an injury, what happens to the team?

 Or a business owner that needs $2500 per month to keep her business running, but has only a single client that pay $2500 per month.
 And after few months the client decide to stop doing business with her, what happens to the business?